Scan execution policies

 name string true Name of the policy.
 Maximum of 255 characters.

-description (optional) string true Description of the policy.
+description string false Description of the policy.

 rules array of rules true List of rules that the policy applies.

 actions array of actions true List of actions that the policy enforces.
+Limited to a maximum of 10 in GitLab 18.0 and later.

 pipeline rule type